allegro/ralph/doc/installation.rst

 Prebuilt docker image - recommeneded option
 ===========================================

 It is the easiest way to try out Ralph using pre-built docker image with the worker, database, and server all together.
-Keep in mind, that for now we provide only test cutting-edge releases, not the stable ones.
+We decided to push new images from time to time when we decide it's stable enough to use.

 1. Install docker using instructions at https://docs.docker.com/installation/
 2. Create volume data for mysql data and configuration::